,

 If you recognize yourself in any signs you have a gambling problem, we advise you to seek help.
 Gambling can be fun, but it can also be a pain in the ass: A pain that needs time and support to heal.
 We recommend you poke around on QuitGamble.com, read some guides, do the Happiness Test, and perhaps join the community.

 For gambling addicts, gambling is doing something for them.
-Understanding what that is, is the key to success in recovery.
-The list above could be used to better understand your gambling behavior and what gambling does for you.
+Understanding what that is is the key to success in recovery.
+The list above could be used to understand better your gambling behavior and what gambling does for you.

 Symptoms of Gambling Addiction Sources